muskit/obsidian-class-notes/Fa2024/CPSC 481 (Artificial Intelligence)/Day 5.md

 Example
 ![[Pasted image 20230905152309.png]]![[Pasted image 20230905152336.png]]
-NOTE: Goal and C have the same weight in the frontier.
-Which one gets popped depends on the data structure implementation.
+- Goal and C have the same weight in the frontier.
+Which one gets popped depends on the data structure implementation

+UCS/Dijkstra's **does not have a goal in mind**.
+They search for the shortest path from the start to every other node, effectively producing a new graph.

+Space complexity: $O(b^{C*/\epsilon})$
+The Good: UCS/Dijkstra's is **complete** and **optimal**.
+The Bad: explores **everything**, no goal considered

+# The search algorithms we have so far
+Breadth-First Search (BFS) - expands shallowest node Depth-First Search (DFS) - expands deepest node Depth-Limited Search (DLS) - DFS w/ depth limit Iterative-Deepening Search (IDS) - DLS w/ increasing limit Uniform-Cost Search (UCS) - expands least-cost node